Instathings/documentation/docs/guides/gateway-setup.md

 The script will create the Docker containers you need to interact with your sensors and devices.
 However you don't need to worry about it, just go back to the `Hubs` page and check the connection.

 ## Gateway connected!
-No matter which method you have choosen to connect the gateway, if everything worked fine, you should see the connection status turning into green.
+No matter which method you have chosen to connect the Gateway, if everything worked fine, you should see the connection status turning into green.

 <a href="/docs/assets/gateway-config/gw_setup3.png" target="_blank">
     <img src="/docs/assets/gateway-config/gw_setup3.png" width="1000"/>